Success Amid Employer Alliances and Vertical Consolidations That Are Reshaping Healthcare

 In today’s healthcare model, employers, insurers and healthcare organizations are at odds.
 If consumers are sick, healthcare organizations profit at the expense of employers, insurers and consumers.
 On the other side, if consumers stay healthy, less is paid in medical bills, but healthcare organizations have fewer patients to treat (and fewer bills coming in).
 The skyrocketing healthcare costs associated with this transactional model have led employers and insurers to explore innovative ways to lower the cost of care.

 In 2016, large organizations including Coca-Cola and Verizon came together to form the Health Transformation Alliance (HTA).
 This alliance is researching ways to lower the cost of healthcare.
-More recently, Amazon, JPMorgan Chase and Berkshire Hathaway announced a collaboration to reduce costs and increase employee satisfaction.
+In 2018, Amazon, JPMorgan Chase and Berkshire Hathaway launched Haven, a joint venture to reduce costs and increase employee satisfaction.

 At the same time, insurers are also building new business models to minimize healthcare expenses.
-Cigna is acquiring Express Scripts, CVS Health is purchasing Aetna and Humana recently acquired a minority interest in Kindred at Home.
+Cigna acquired Express Scripts, CVS Health purchased Aetna and Humana acquired a minority interest in Kindred at Home.
 These mergers focus on vertical consolidation as a mechanism to manage care- and cost - as insurers move from simply providing coverage to lowering the cost of care by sustaining and improving the health of those they cover.

 Implications of Employer Alliances and Vertical Consolidation

 On their journey to lowering the cost of healthcare, employers and insurers are disrupting the traditional healthcare providers business model.
 For instance, HTA has negotiated contracts with pharmacy benefits managers to reduce drug costs by 15 percent.
 They’ve also negotiated with insurers, allowing employers to participate in value-based networks in select cities.
-While little is known about what Amazon, JPMorgan Chase and Berkshire Hathaway will do, one can imagine that as they drive down the cost of care, they’ll also move care outside the four walls of the hospital - and possibly - outside of healthcare systems.
+While little is known about what Haven will do, one can imagine that as they drive down the cost of care, they’ll also move care outside the four walls of the hospital - and possibly - outside of healthcare systems.

 Payors are beginning to think about health differently and traditional healthcare organizations must respond.